njmoore018/python_data_structures/1-queues.md

 item = my_list.pop()
 ```

-- Size: Check and return the length of the queue.
+- `Size`: Check and return the length of the queue.
 Because python stores the length of a list in a separate variable automatically when a list is created or updated, this operation has an efficiency of O(1).
 ```python
 # List with items in it
 my_list = ["me","you"]